212628326/Torq-/archetypes/Components.md

 componentType = "torq" #Enter the type of component.
 Standard or Web lightThumbnail = "/images/lightThumbnails/{{replace .TranslationBaseName "-" " " | title}}.png"    #image path for light thumbnail
 darkThumbnail = "/images/darkThumbnails/{{replace .TranslationBaseName "-" " " | title}}.png"     #image path for dark thumbnail
-lightDemo = "" #Enter HTML for Light version darkDemo = "" #Enter HTML for Dark version
+demoLink = "" #Enter link for stackBlitz Demo githubLink = ""

 +++

-### Setup
+#### Setup

 ##### Installation
-Install the component into your project via npm
+Using the command line, install the component into your project using the `npm` command.

-    insert code here
+    npm i @torq-design/

-##### Import
+##### Import Sass Styles
-Import the component into your sass file
+Import the SCSS styles into your base styling file.

-    insert code here
+    @import "@torq-design/";

+Make sure your project's SASS compiler is configured to look in the node_modules directory.

 \
 \
-### HTML Structure
+#### HTML Structure
 ##### Variant 1

     insert code here